FREE SHIPPING FROM €35

 Strength training is training with resistance to make muscles stronger, build or maintain muscle mass, make your body more functional, and support your health.

-It’s not only for enthusiastic gym rats.
+It’s not just for fanatical gym rats.
 Not just for young men.
-Not just for people who want to grow big.
-Strength training is relevant for almost everyone: men, women, older adults, beginners, athletes, and people who just want to stay fit and strong want to live life.
-It helps with muscle strength, muscle mass, bone health, metabolic health and daily resilience.
-And precisely because you do it so well can be adapted to level and goal, it is a form of training you can literally can keep doing for years.
+Not just for people who want to get big.
+Strength training is relevant for almost everyone: men, women, older adults, beginners, athletes, and people who just want to be fit and strong through want to live life.
+It helps with muscle strength, muscle mass, bone health, metabolic health and daily load capacity.
+And precisely because you do it so well can be adjusted to level and goal, it is a form of training you can literally years can keep doing.

 References